 Prepare Court Bouillon 101 (For Shrimp).

-In medium pan, heat court bouillon on high.
+In medium pan, heat court bouillon on medium-high.
 When it comes to boil, reduce heat to medium-low.
-Add shrimp.
+Stir in shrimp.
 Poach 1 minute, or until pink, opaque and curled, with springy flesh.
 (Do not overcook.)
 Turn off heat.
 Add ice.
 Cover and steep 5 minutes, or until shrimp absorb flavours.

 Drain, reserving remaining court bouillon for future use if desired.
 Serve shrimp lukewarm, at room temperature, or chilled.